Skip to contents

 Quality Control Metrics Reported

-• PCA Variance: Variance explained by first two principal components
+Variance explained by first two principal components.

 • Batch Effects: Proportion of genes significantly affected by batch